Why Kanye West Got Rid of His Phone

 "He thinks by being at the mountains, he doesn't have many distractions and can have a more clear sense of direction for his music," the source added.
 "That is why he usually escapes there when he is in the zone to get things done.
 Kanye wants to release something ‘very soon' and is really excited about getting back into the creative game."

 Kim even visited her hubby during his stay.
 However, she wasn't the only one.
-Kylie Jenner's boyfriend Travis Scott also paid him a visit.
+Kylie's boyfriend Travis Scott also paid him a visit.
 Travis released his new song "Watch," which features Kanye, on May 4.

 Kim spoke about her husband's whereabouts last week on Live With Kelly and Ryan.